SMS Blitz (1882): Design

 Designed in 1879, the s marked a significant advance in naval technology for the German fleet; they were the first steel-hulled vessels, and they were the first cruiser-type vessels to abandon traditional sailing masts.
 Their armament—a torpedo tube and a battery of light guns—reflected the growing importance of the torpedo as a weapon, since the guns were necessary to defend against the increasingly powerful torpedo boats of the period.

 Blitz was 78.43 m long overall and had a beam of 9.90 m and a maximum draft of 4.07 m forward.
 She displaced 1,381 MT as designed and up to 1486 MT at full combat load.
 She and her sister ship were the first steel-hulled warships of the German fleet.
 Blitz had a crew of 7 officers and 127 enlisted men.

 Her propulsion system consisted of two horizontal 2-cylinder double expansion engines.
 Steam for the engines was provided by eight coal-fired locomotive boilers.
 The ship's propulsion system was rated for 2700 PS and provided a top speed of 15.7 kn and a range of approximately 2440 nmi at 9 kn.

 As built, the ship was armed with one 12.5 cm K L/23 gun placed in a pivot mount.
 The gun was supplied with 100 rounds of ammunition.
 The ship was also equipped with four 8.7 cm K L/23 guns, also in single pivot mounts and one 35 cm torpedo tube mounted in the bow.
-In 1892–1893, the ship was rearmed with six 8.8 cm SK L/30 quick-firing guns in single mounts and three 35 cm torpedo tubes, one in the bow and one on each broadside, all submerged in the hull.
+In 1892–1893, the ship was rearmed with six 8.8 cm SK L/30 pattern quick-firing guns in single mounts and three 35 cm torpedo tubes, one in the bow and one on each broadside, all submerged in the hull.
 She carried no armor protection.